-- 1 Click File Publish to PDF.
+- 1 Click File ▶ Export To ▶ PDF.

 - 2 Locate the folder in which you want to save the file.

-- 3 Type a filename in the File name box.
+- 3 Type a filename in the Save As box.

-- 4 Click Settings.
+- 4 Click PDF Settings.

-- The PDF settings dialog box appears.

-- 5 Click the Preflight tab.
+5 Click the Preflight tab.

 If there are no print job issues, the tab name displays as No issues.
 If there are issues, the tab name displays the number of issues that were found.